joshbrassington/cc-exam-notes/domain-2-business-continuity-dr-risk-management/notes.md

 ### Disaster Recovery

 The purpose of this is to minimise downtime and ensure a rapid system recovery.
 It's used to restore critical IT operations after an incident so that the integrity of data can be protected and prevented from loss.
+Disaster recovery also helps to support compliance.
+There are many regulations which **REQUIRE** organisations to have DR plans in place to protect sensitive data.

+#### Components of Disaster Recovery Plan (DRP):

+**1. Recovery Time Objective (RTO):**

+- This is the maxmium time which is acceptable for an IT system to be down.